okBrian/Linear-Simulation/README.md

 # Linear-Simulation
+Heavy WIP
-A basic 3D graphics simulation based on the front cover of the Gatech 1553 Online Textbook
+A basic 3D graphics simulation based on the front cover of the [Gatech 1553 Online Textbook](https://textbooks.math.gatech.edu/ila/)